Beside the Mountain

 Pink mixture in a small pot on a pot holder with flowers.

-Make the strawberry sauce: Place the strawberries, water, and honey in a small pot over medium high heat.
-Let it bubbly, while stirring on and off for 5-10 minutes until it's thick!
+Make the strawberry sauce: Place the strawberries, water, and honey in a small pot over medium-high heat.
+Let it bubble, while stirring on and off for 5-10 minutes until it's thick!
 There will be strawberry chunks that is good!
 Boil longer if there is still lots of water, it needs to be like the texture of applesauce.

 Cashews, coconut oil, in a blender container.